neuroailab/cs375/2025/hw1/README.md

 To ensure a clean, reproducible environment, we recommend using **micromamba** (a lightweight package manager similar to conda).
 Below are the steps to create a dedicated Python environment named `cs375` and install the required libraries.

+(Note: if you already have conda installed on your system you can simply use that instead.
+Skip the micromamba installation and run all other commands with conda instead of micromamba).

 1. **Install micromamba**
-   - Refer to the [micromamba documentation](https://mamba.readthedocs.io/en/latest/installation.html#micromamba) for instructions on installing micromamba for your operating system.
+   - Refer to the [micromamba documentation](https://mamba.readthedocs.io/en/latest/user_guide/micromamba.html) for instructions on installing micromamba for your operating system.

 2. **Create a new environment** called `cs375` (you can change the Python version if needed):